RohitP123/Fake-News-KO/dataset/README.md

 # Fake News Knowledge Obsolescence Dataset

-The dataset `Fake_News_KO.csv` is a combination of multiple datasets that we use for experiments on combating Knowledge Obsolescence in Fake News Detections.
+The dataset `Fake_News_KO.csv` is a combination of multiple datasets that we plan to use for experiments on combating Knowledge Obsolescence in Fake News Detections.
 The majority of articles come between 2016 and 2018.
 This dataset, specifically combines two sources:

 - **ISOT Fake NewsDataset:** Dataset containing real and fake news from different subject categories.
 - **FakeNewsNet Dataset:** Real and Fake News from gossipcop and politifact (fact checking websites)